 Practically all the latest drones use a brushless electric “out-runner” type, which is more efficient, more reliable, and quieter than a brushed motor.
 Motor design is important.
 More efficient motors save battery life and give the owner more flying time, which is what every pilot wants.

 Drone motor design is pretty exciting at the moment.
-The top of the range DJI Inspire 1 released earlier this year are a new patented design.
-DJI developed and patented a new curved magnet which fits perfectly around the motor allowing the motor to run more efficiently.
+A couple of years ago, DJI released the Inspire 1 with a new patented motor design which was quite revolutionary.
+DJI developed and patented a new curved magnet, which fits perfectly around the motor allowing the motor to run more efficiently.

 Tip: Examine the motors regularly.
 Make sure they are clean and free from dust.
 Get to know how your drone sounds.
 Listen to it.
 Most of the sound comes from the motors.
 If it doesn’t sound right, then examine your drone.
 Fly a couple of feet off the ground and close to you.
 Look to see if one of the motors is failing.
 It’s not a bad option to have a spare motor or 2.

 Tip: If you are building a drone from scratch, see the video at the end of this article.